What Marketing for Rehab Centers Actually Looks Like

-Why Generic Marketing Fails for Physical Rehab Center
+Why Generic Marketing Fails for Rehab Centers

 Channel Mix Matters More Than Channel Volume